 To accommodate her size, some carved swags had been removed.

-Despite her pretty face, stylistically the figure was rather stiffly posed; the overall impression was one of tension, as though she was teetering on the edge, preparing to jump.
+Despite her pretty face, stylistically the figure was rather stiffly posed; the overall impression was one of tension,

 Our Lady under this title is traditionally portrayed in a shade of Royal blue, with a red gown.